 Induction Cooking Equipment

 Induction cookers are available in countertop models that allow you to cook with various pot sizes.
-Most units feature safety functions so that they'll shut off if a pan isn't present or if the pan is empty.
+Most units feature safety functions so they'll shut off in the absence of a pan, or if a pan is sitting empty.
 Some even provide burner lights that simulate the glow that comes with gas burners.
 Drop-in units (which are installed directly into the countertop) and slide-in units (with an oven built in) are also available.

-You might experience sticker shock initially, but you'll recoup that over your appliance's lifespan in energy savings.
+You might experience sticker shock initially, but just think of what you'll recoup in energy savings over your appliance's lifespan.